 Click on a dot on the map to see the location of a collection site and obtain information on the viral gene copies detected in that location.
 When available from the utility, the area displayed in light blue on the map shows the geographic boundaries of the service area collected by the sewer system that was sampled.
 The data will be updated at 2 p.m. on days when the Ohio Department of Health receives information from sampling sites.
-Currently that information is reported to the Ohio Department of Health two to three times per week, but as the network and sampling capacity expands the data will be updated daily.
+Currently that information is reported to the Ohio Department of Health two to three times per week, but as the network and sampling capacity expands, the data will be reported weekly.

 What Do the Results Mean?

 There are several factors to consider when interpreting viral data in wastewater.
 Because scientists are still learning about the timing and rate of shedding of the virus RNA in feces of infected people, it is only appropriate to monitor and observe the trends of viral gene copies detected in a community over time.
 The data presented in the graphs shows the total number of RNA copies detected in the area from which the wastewater was collected.
 A significant increase in viral gene copies over time is an indicator that cases may be increasing in the community.
 (See “What Is Shown on the Viral Gene Copy Trend Graph?” below for more details.)
 Because infected individuals can continue to shed the virus RNA in feces for 20 to 30 days after they are no longer infectious, decreases in the number of viral gene copies in wastewater might lag behind decreases in cases in a community.
 Trends in viral gene copies should be considered along with community case numbers and other COVID-19-related data to inform decisions about taking actions to help limit disease spread.

 How Will the Ohio Wastewater Monitoring Network Improve Public Health?

 The network will: